-(ii) First aid Back to H&S index
+(iii) First aid

 Two first aid kits are provided in the kitchen: a main (general) kit; and a catering kit, including items like blue waterproof plasters.
 The contents are consistent with British Standard BS 8599-1:2019, i.e. low risk, sufficient for eight people, which is considered adequate for the range of users of the hall.
 This is subject to any risk assessment indicating additional items may be prudent.